 REI also has some great write-ups that go into quite a bit of detail on each of these items as well.

 You will need either a backpacking, military, or hunting pack.
 All of these packs are high capacity (50-80 liters), have a frame, and a load bearing waist belt.
 Most any “backpacking” pack made in the last 15 years will suffice.
 One thing to ensure is that the pack is appropriately sized for you.
 This includes not only the waist belt but the chassis of the pack as well.
 Typically these are either adjustable, or they are sized based on height.

 Reputable Brands: Osprey, REI, Kelty, Mystery Ranch, Gregory, Arcteryx, Black Diamond, Exped, Kifaru, Exo Mountain Gear

 What I use: Exo Mountain Gear 5500

 A 2-person, 3-season tent will work well for most people.
 A one-person ultralight shelter is very light, but if you get caught in inclement weather it’s a tight fit for you and your kit.
 Tarps and Tipis are another option.
 Tarps are often floorless and very light.
 In heavy winds they do not do as well as a traditional tent.
 Tipi’s seem to be an excellent blend of both as they are very stable and roomy.
 The downside of tipis is that they need to be pitched just right which becomes an art in itself.
-If there is a chance of bugs then a tent is a good option as they have floors, and typically a mesh base with a rain fly that attaches.
+If there is a chance of bugs then a tent is a good option as they have floors and are screened in.